Specification:

 Plate-solving digital finder finishes goto’s to 1 arc min.

-Phase 2: testing with the new servos showed that the PTFE bearings were giving too much friction.
-I have now replaced them with ball bearings and now it runs very smoothly and easily.
+Phase 2: testing with the servos showed that the PTFE bearings were giving too much friction.
+I replaced them with ball bearings and now it runs very smoothly and easily.
 Added the encoders, wifi link and starting to finish off the wiring and installation of ancillaries.
-Photos of Phase 2 here.

 Phase 3: Having proved the drive system to work very well, the decision was made to go into small scale series production!
-Working with af riend we designed a compact unit built into a high quality aluminium case, laser etched panels and improved user setup and interface.
-Photos of the production standard are here.
+Working with a friend we designed a compact unit built into a high quality aluminium case, laser etched panels and improved user setup and interface.

 Changed from 'toothed wheel drive’ to ‘toothed belt drive’.
 Although not as elegant the performance is so much better.
 At the same time I introduced clutches on both axes. the scope can now be simply pushed to a new location in the sky, and the tracking drive automatically recalculates and takes over at the new position.